vthumu/WebGPP/INSTRUCTIONS.md

 - [The Visibility Buffer: A Cache-Friendly Approach to Deferred Shading (JCGT)](https://jcgt.org/published/0002/02/04/)
 - [Visibility Buffer Rendering with Material Graphs – Filmic Worlds](http://filmicworlds.com/blog/visibility-buffer-rendering-with-material-graphs/)

+#### Extra Credit: Render Bundles (+5)

+Use [render bundles](https://toji.dev/webgpu-best-practices/render-bundles.html) to reduce the overhead of host-side draw calls.
+Make sure you provide a performance analysis showing the effect of this change.

 ## Performance Analysis